Paola62010/just-cupcakes/TESTING.md

 - Now submit the form with all the required details and valid inputs.
 Verify that a success message appears on top of the page and that you are redirected to the product details page displaying the product you have just created.

+3. Test role access

+- As a non authenticated user, try to access this page by manually entering the url.
+Verify that you are redirected to the login page.

+- Login as a non admin user and try to access the Url again (https://just-cupcakes.herokuapp.com/store/add_product/).
+Verify that you are redirected to the home page and that an error message appears on top of the page advising that you do not have privileges to visit this page.

 #### Add Product Page finished site

 ![Add Product Page finished site - 1](readme-testing-images/finished-project/complete-add_product1.png)